4 Types of Clay Used for Ceramics

 Stoneware

 If you’re looking for a clay type that is less porous and more sturdy than earthenware, stoneware clay is for you.
-This clay is perfect if you’re just starting with pottery making since you can use it for many practical purposes.
+This clay is perfect for artists who enjoy creating everyday items like dinnerware, mugs, vases, and other functional pottery pieces.

 Stoneware is fired between 2,124 degrees Fahrenheit and 2,264 degrees Fahrenheit.